lammermann/gravitydb/README.md

 The Gravity Database
 ====================

-Just as gravity connects the universe it now connects data invisibly.
+Just as gravity connects the universe it now connects data behind the scenes too.

 Gravity is a graph database trying to make the traversal as easy as possible for complex data.
 There are several goals it tries to archive: